deckhouse/deckhouse/modules/045-snapshot-controller/docs/CONFIGURATION.md

 title: "The snapshot-controller module: configuration"
 ---

+{% include module-bundle.liquid %}

-This module is **enabled** by default in clusters from version 1.20 onward.
-Generally, no configuration is required.
+> The module works only in Kubernetes clusters from version 1.20 onward.

+The module generally requires no configuration.

 ## Parameters